ros-sports/ros-sports-docs/index.rst

 The organization develops and maintains a range of open source ROS libraries on `Github`_, but also closely works with teams that participate in robotics sports competitions.

+Following organizations use libraries from ROS Sports:

+.. include:: _users.rst

 .. toctree::
    :hidden: